New Lower Prices on hundreds of everyday items | Shop now

 Slow-roast beef brisket

-“Brisket is a wonderful cut of beef with a deep, rounded flavour.
+This slow-roast beef by Gill Meller features a wonderful brisket cut of beef with a deep, rounded flavour.
 It responds really well to slow cooking, becoming so very tender.
-I like to roast it gently for several hours in a heavy casserole dish or cast-iron pot.
-This helps the meat stay lovely and moist, and creates fantastic juices to serve with it at the end.”
+Roast it gently for several hours in a heavy casserole dish or cast-iron pot.
+This helps the meat stay lovely and moist, and creates fantastic juices to serve with it at the end.

 2 tbsp olive oil or beef dripping